opf-postman/sap-commerce-cloud-open-payment-framework-integration/postman/worldline-saferpay/PAYMENT_PAGE/README.md

 b) Create a Worldine payment integration in OPF.

-c) Get the credentials of your Worldine Saferpay integration.
+c) Get the credentials for your Worldine Saferpay integration.

 d) Prepare the [Postman Environment](environment_configuration.json) file so the collection can be imported with all your OPF Tenant and Wordline Saferpay Test Account unique values.